MotherNature/theladders-object-calisthenics/interactions.md

 # Pending

 + Jobseekers should be able to see a listing of jobs they have saved for later viewing.
-+ Jobseekers should be able to see a listing of the jobs for which they have applied.
 + Recruiters should be able to see jobseekers who have applied to their jobs by both job and day.
 If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.
 + TheLadders should be able to get a report of what jobseekers have applied to jobs on any given day.
 + TheLadders should be able to get the job application report in either csv or html format.